 The course starts with a short review of common experimental and quasi-experimental research designs, and associated types of analysis of variance (ANOVA).
 The general linear model is introduced as the general model that subsumes both ANOVA and regression analysis.
 Multiple regression analysis and MANOVA are treated extensively.
 Next, the generalised linear model is introduced as the even more general model that also subsumes logistic regression analysis and log linear modelling, which techniques are also treated extensively.
 Effect size indices and statistical power will be discussed for all mentioned statistical techniques.
 Through practical assignments, students not only learn how to apply the statistical techniques, but also how to prepare and screen data, and how to handle commonly encountered problems such as missing values, outliers, non-normality, heteroscedasticy, multicollineraty, inflated family-wise error rates, etc. Articles from educational research journals are used to illustrate how the statistical techniques are applied and described in the scientific literature, and how the results can be reported and interpreted.

-Students learn how to create a webapplication that allows the administration of a psychological test or survey online.
+Course description no longer available.
+Students learned how to create a webapplication that allows the administration of a psychological test or survey online.

 This course is no longer offered.